 So let’s start with:

-Nowadays, it’s very easy to purchase cryptocurrency.
+Nowadays, it’s very easy to purchase a cryptocurrency.
 You can even earn via trading or investing crypto (however, that may require more time and learning).
-Anyways, these are some sites and exchanges where you can buy almost any good cryptocurrency using credit cards, debit cards, money/bank transfer, Swift transfer, MoneyGram, Payoneer, Transferwise, Revolut, Giftcards (yup) and tons of other ways!
+Anyways, these are some sites and exchanges where you can buy almost any good cryptocurrency using credit cards, debit cards, money/bank transfer, Swift transfer, MoneyGram, Payoneer, Transferwise, Revolut, Giftcards (yup), and tons of other ways!

 1. CoinMama – Recommended.
 Safe and fast.
 Global

 The above ↑ website does require a lot of verification of your data (esp if you want to buy bitcoins using a credit/debit card).
 If you want to avoid that (but do keep in mind, these become less secure and you have to be vigilant), you can use an exchange to buy/trade/sell cryptocurrency from/to other people.
 The two best exchanges we know are:

 1. LocalCryptos (Global – peer to peer – only bitcoin, etherium and litecoin)